GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     Default values as indicated by the :code:`defaults` parameter may depend on the axes.
 E.g. if :code:`defaults` is any of the compiled GridTools backends, the default value is defined according to the semantic meaning of each dimension.
-For example for the :code:`"gtx86"` backend, the layout is always IJK, meaning the smallest stride is in the 3rd dimension, independently which dimension is the K dimension.
+For example for the :code:`"gtx86"` backend, the layout is always IJK, meaning the smallest stride is in the K dimension, independently which index corresponds to the K dimension.
 On the other hand, we assume that if a storage is created from an existing FORTRAN array, the first index has the smallest stride, irrespective of its corresponding axis.
 I.e. the first index has the smallest stride in FORTRAN for both IJK and KJI storages.

     ==================  ====================  ====================  ========================  =========================
      Default Layout     :code:`defaults="F"`  :code:`defaults="C"`  :code:`defaults="gtx86"`  :code:`defaults="gtcuda"`